History in the Public Sphere - EMJMD-IUEP Program

-History in the Public Sphere (HIPS) is a 120 ECTS EMJMD program offered by the Department of History, Central European University, the Tokyo University of Foreign Studies, the School of Social Sciences and Humanities, New University Lisbon, the Department of History, Archeology, Geography, Arts and Performing Arts, University of Florence (Consortium Partners) and Institut National des Langues et Civilisations Orientales, Paris (Associated Partner).
+History in the Public Sphere (HIPS) is a 120 ECTS EMJMD program offered by the Department of History, Central European University (KEE), the Tokyo University of Foreign Studies, the School of Social Sciences and Humanities, New University Lisbon, the Department of History, Archeology, Geography, Arts and Performing Arts, University of Florence (Consortium Partners) and Institut National des Langues et Civilisations Orientales, Paris (Associated Partner).

-Students spend the first semester in Vienna, followed by a January workshop in Budapest, second semester in Tokyo, and third, semesters in Florence or Lisbon, and fourth semester in Vienna, Florence, Lisbon, Tokyo or Paris.
+Students start the first semester in Budapest, followed by a January workshop in Budapest, second semester in Tokyo, and third, semesters in Florence or Lisbon, and fourth semester in Vienna, Florence, Lisbon, Tokyo or Paris.
 Successful graduates are awarded a Multiple Degree from CEU, TUFS, and UniFI or NOVA.